Nicolas-Johnson/cryptoverse/README.md

 ## About The Project

 This project developed by me is inspired by the Crypto Verse app created by [JavaScript Master](https://www.youtube.com/watch?v=9DDX3US3kss&t=25s) on youtube, I used the video only as a wireframe.
-All code in this repository is my authority.
+All code in this repository is my authorship.
 ### Built With

 This section should list any major frameworks/libraries used to bootstrap your project.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.